kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 = 4.4.0 =
 * Added the ability to associate BACS accounts with currencies
-* Fix and removed duplicated entries in code
 * Hide reviews in other languages link, if there are no reviews in product
 * Update WCML Logo
 * Removed Product Type Column from WCML backend and added compatibility with the WC Product Type Column plugin